EVerest/everest-core/modules/OCPP/doc.rst

 This interface is implemented to provide an API to control the websocket connection and to control and retrieve OCPP-specific data like
 security events and configuration keys.

-*Note: This interface will be deprecated soon.
+*Note: This interface is deprecated soon and will be removed soon.
 The functionality is already covered by the generic interface*
 `ocpp <../interfaces/ocpp.yaml>`_ *which is used by this module and OCPP201.*

 Provides: auth_validator